The VCUarts Department of Music regularly hosts workshops, camps and other programs for middle- and high-school students and their families.

 For more information, contact Antonio García.

-Up to seven VCU faculty members will offer instruction, including (subject to change) Prof. García, Director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
-Kuhl, saxophone; Michael Ess, guitar; Russell Wilson, piano; Eric Wheeler, bass; and Tony Martucci, drum set.
+Up to six VCU faculty members will offer instruction, including (subject to change) Prof. García, director of Jazz Studies, trombone; Rex Richardson, trumpet; J.C.
+Kuhl, saxophone; Michael Ess, guitar; Eric Wheeler, bass; and Tony Martucci, drum set.
+An alumnus or friend of the Jazz Program will instruct jazz piano.

 Selected students will have demonstrated an exceptional desire and potentially strong ability to pursue the craft of jazz improvisation and may be considering continuing that pursuit at the college or professional level.

-Until this form is received by Prof. García, students will not be assigned seats for Jazz Day.
-Please scan or photograph your form clearly, and email it to firstname.lastname@example.org; this year postal-mailed forms are not accepted.
+Until this form is received by Prof. García, students will not be assigned chairs for Jazz Day.
+Please scan or photograph the form clearly and email it to email@example.com.

 Unfortunately as a result of the COVID-19 pandemic, this year’s orchestra project has been cancelled.
 Please check back for more information next year regarding the 2021-2022 season.